billroy/bitlash/README-TINY.md

-Notes on Tiny85 port
+# Notes on Tiny85 port
 October 20, 2012

+## Status

+- Builds and links for Tiny85 and Tiny84
+- Tiny85 size is 8032 of 8192
+- many features cut for space; see list below
+- completely untested

-Using the Arduino-Tiny core (0100-0015) installed from:
+## Using the Arduino-Tiny core (0100-0015) installed from:

 	http://code.google.com/p/arduino-tiny/

-To avoid R_AVR_13_PCREL errors at link time, you must use a modified ld per this forum post:
+## To avoid R_AVR_13_PCREL errors at link time

+You must use a modified ld per this forum post:

 	http://arduino.cc/forum/index.php/topic,116674.msg878023.html#msg878023

-Much has been cut:
+## Much has been cut:

 feature	before	after	savings
 numvar 16 bit	5322	3644	1678